Egyptian Blue for Energy Efficiency

 ###

 Lawrence Berkeley National Laboratory addresses the world’s most urgent scientific challenges by advancing sustainable energy, protecting human health, creating new materials, and revealing the origin and fate of the universe.
 Founded in 1931, Berkeley Lab’s scientific expertise has been recognized with 13 Nobel Prizes.
 The University of California manages Berkeley Lab for the U.S. Department of Energy’s Office of Science.
-For more, visit www.lbl.gov.
+For more, visit www.lbl.gov(link is external).

 Author